About Bottleneck Management

 90 tap handles were trumped not by a competitor, but by a brand new Bottleneck location.
 Howells & Hood opened in March of 2013, in the ground floor of the iconic and breathtaking Tribune Tower.
 One would be hard-pressed to find a more upbeat and vibrant location on the Magnificent Mile.
 Executive Chef Scott Walton was brought on to create a menu that adds a brilliant twist to familiar favorites.
 The culinary program is complimented by 114 unique local and global beers on draft, making it the largest draft selection in the city, and likely, the world.

 The Crown, nestled within the flying buttresses of the Tribune Tower’s 25th floor, opened for private events shortly after Howells & Hood made its Chicago debut.
 Since then, The Crown is becoming the most impressive private event space in the city.
 Offering 360 degree views, an indoor lounge, and private outdoor veranda, The Crown is perfect for cocktail receptions for up to 150 people.

-Bottleneck Management just opened their first location outside of Chicago city limits.
+Bottleneck Management recently opened their first location outside of Chicago city limits.
 Old Town Pour House now has a second location, having opened in Oakbrook Center in November, 2013.
-Like its sister location, Old Town Pour House - Oak Brook will house 90 local and global beers on draft, craft cocktails, and American cuisine made with fresh, original flavors.
+Like its sister location, Old Town Pour House - Oak Brook houses 90 local and global beers on draft, craft cocktails, and American cuisine made with fresh, original flavors.

 At the spearpoint of the craft beer revolution, the group is showing no signs of slowing down.
 The company’s growth over the past 6 years has been tremendous and has been supported by a very talented team of industry professionals.
 The Bottleneck family looks forward to being a part of your community!